Women in the Russian Revolution: October Revolution and the Civil War

-Beginning in October 1918, the Soviet Union liberalized divorce and abortion laws, decriminalized homosexuality, permitted cohabitation, and ushered in a host of reforms that theoretically made women more equal to men.
-The new system produced many broken marriages, as well as countless children born out of wedlock.
-The epidemic of divorces and extramarital affairs created social hardships when Soviet leaders wanted people to concentrate their efforts on growing the economy. they gave a high priority to moving women into the urban industrial labor force.
-There was a precipitous decline in the birth rate, which the Kremlin perceived as a threat to Soviet military power.
-By 1936, Joseph Stalin reversed most of the liberal laws, ushering in a conservative, pronatalist era that lasted for decades to come.
+Beginning in October 1918, the Soviet government enacted a series of social reforms that included the liberalization of divorce and abortion laws, the decriminalization of homosexuality, and the legalization of cohabitation outside marriage.These policies were part of a broader Bolshevik effort to reshape family structures and gender roles in line with socialist ideals.
+While these reforms expanded personal freedoms, they also led to significant shifts in family life, including higher divorce rates and a decline in birth rates during the 1920s.
+As the Soviet leadership increasingly prioritized industrial growth and viewed population trends as strategically important, women's roles in the labor force became a central policy concern.
+By the mid-1930s, under Joseph Stalin, many earlier reforms were reversed in favor of a more conservative, pronatalist agenda that emphasized motherhood, family stability, and demographic growth.

 The Bolsheviks came to power with the idea of liberation of women and transformation of the family.
 They were able to equalize women's legal status with men's by reforming certain laws such as the Code on Marriage, the Family, and Guardianship ratified in October 1918 which allows both spouses were to retain the right to their own property and earnings, grant children born outside wedlock the same rights as those born within, and made divorce available upon request.
 The Bolsheviks launched a movement for women's self-activity; the Zhenotdel, also known as women's section of the Communist Party (1919–1930).
 Under the leadership of Alexandra Kollontai, and with the support of women like Inessa Armand and Nadezhda Krupskaya, the Zhenotdel spread the news of the revolution, enforced its laws, set up political education and literacy classes for working-class and peasant women, and fought prostitution.

 While men were forcibly conscripted for service in the civil war when multiple enemies tried to overthrow the Bolsheviks, women were not required to participate.
 Nevertheless, they did, in large numbers, suggesting the Bolsheviks had gained some women's support.
 About 50,000 to 70,000 women joined the Red Army by 1920 to make up 2% of the overall armed forces.

 During this time Bolshevik feminism really began to take form.
 Lenin spoke often of the importance of relieving women from housework so they could participate more fully in society, and an effort to pay workers for household chores began.
 The principle "Equal pay for equal work" was officially legislated.
 Some changes to the traditional emphasis on family were implemented, including making divorce easily attainable and granting full rights to illegitimate children.

 One former revolutionary fighter, Fanni Kaplan, attempted to assassinate Vladimir Lenin in 1918, but was arrested and executed.
 Lenin never fully recovered his health.

-Some women, like Maria Nikiforova in Ukraine, lead military operations during the Civil War.
+Some women, like Anarchist Maria Nikiforova and Left Socialist-Revolutionary Irina Kakhovskaya, respectively conducted military operations and terrorist actions in Ukraine during the Civil War, the latter leading to the assassination of the German Military Governor, Field Marshal Hermann von Eichhorn.